 - case law on bases to seek leave to intervene at BCCA

-- appellate case law on latitude for tribunal to defend merits of its decision where there is no other respondent on judicial review
+- appellate case law on certiorari (role in criminal judicial review; relationship to habeas corpus), on the record at judicial review proceedings, on the scope of a tribunal’s exclusive jurisdiction, and on latitude for tribunal to defend merits of its decision where there is no other respondent on judicial review

 CLEBC Legal Editor